NS24303/NetTools/cmd_output/readme.md

 - Run a command provided either at run time

 Plans
-- The devices should ideally be a external file with a list of IPs or hostnames
+- The devices should ideally be a external file with a list of IPs or hostnames (DONE)
-- the script will be written with the use of functions
+- the script will be written with the use of functions (DONE)
 - The output of the script will be logged to screen and a file.
+(DONE)